timwilesbf/timwiles.github.io/README.md

-# Latest Project - Helping the villagers of Peta
+# Latest Project - Helping those living in extreme poverty  in Peta

 Last update: Tuesday 22 September 2020, 22:17 BST
 (renamed and repurposed the project )